What is Google Client ID in GA4: Detailed Setup Guide for 2024

 Step 1.
 Create a custom parameter in Google Analytics

 Open the Google Analytics 4 admin area.
-Go to the resource settings and select Custom definitions section:
+Go to the Property settings and select the Custom Definitions section under Data Display:

 Then click Save: